 Located in Beaufort, this vacation home is in the city center.
-Spanish Moss Trail and Broome Lane Trailhead are worth checking out if an activity is on the agenda, while those wishing to experience the area's activities can be experienced at Sanctuary Golf Club and Port Royal Sound Foundation - Maritime Center.
+Spanish Moss Trail and Broome Lane Trailhead are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Henry C. Chambers Waterfront Park and Port Royal Skateboard Park.
 Take an opportunity to explore the area for outdoor excitement like ecotours and other activities like birdwatching.

 - Pets not allowed

 Finding the best value: